 You can also make this metric into a ready magnifying glass for each individual subscriber for CRM purposes.

-If you use CRM software like CapsuleCRM, you might use this metric to help you to group your email subscribers into lead categories for immediate marketing purposes, special deals, or incentives to begin to purchase on your website.
+If you use CRM software like CapsuleCRM, you might use this metric to help you to group your email subscribers into lead categories for immediate marketing purposes throughout your multiplatform publishing network, to offer special deals or incentives that spark purchases on your website.

 Got lots of clicks but no definitive actions yet?
 This simple tool can help your email and sales teams to sort them out in the near-term for more targeted direct messaging.
 Focus on just the sluggards – or on the subscribers most likely to buy!